dwulff/academic/content/publication/2015_ShortLong.md

 +++
-title = "Three gaps and what they may mean for risk preference"
+title = "How short- and long-run aspirations impact search and choice in decisions from experience"

 # Date first published.
 date = "2018-12-01"